HueblerPatricia/LiaScriptTUBAF/DigitalImageFilters.md

 ### Filter mask
 --{{0}}--
 You see the rectangle marked by an "k" in every field.
 That is our filter mask or kernel.
 That is normally a square with an odd side length.
 Why odd?
-Because we want easily work with integers.
+Because we want to work easily with integers.

 | p | p | p | p | p | p |
 | k | k | k | p | p | p |